Laserbolt/Bluej-Themes/README.md

 <br>
 <br>
 > [!WARNING]
-> This method only advisable for older computers or if the above method fails
+> This method is only advisable for older computers or if the above method fails

 1\.
-Click on `Code` at the top-right corner of this page and select `download ZIP` from the dropdown menu.
+Click on `Code` at the top-right corner of this page and select `Download ZIP` from the dropdown menu.
-2. Go to your` Downloads` folder, right-click on `Bluej-Theme-Hub.zip` and select `Extract here`.
+2. Go to your` Downloads` folder, right-click `Bluej-Theme-Hub.zip`, and select `Extract here`.
 3. Go to `Downloads` > `Bluej-Theme-Hub` > `Dark Theme` > `stylesheets` or any other theme folder from the options.
 4. Select all files in the folder and select Copy.
 5. Go to :
    `C:\Program Files\BlueJ\lib\stylesheets`
    and select `Paste`.
-6. Choose to `Replace the existing files with the same names in this folder`, and click on `Continue` if needed.
+6. Choose `Replace the existing files with the same names in this folder`, and click `Continue` if needed.
 7. Restart Bluej.

+### Installation (Not Windows)

+Other operating systems other than Windows will have to use the second installation option shown above and paste the files according to [this](https://www.bluej.org/faq.html#faq_config:~:text=to%20generate%20documentation.-,Where%20does%20BlueJ%20store%20its%20settings%3F,-BlueJ%20has%20two) document by the Bluej team

 <!-- USAGE EXAMPLES -->